This explains items that are in your surgical folder.

-Your surgery will be performed at Sarasota Memorial Hospital, Doctors Hospital, Cape Surgery Center or Doctors Same Day Surgery Center.
+Your surgery will be performed at Sarasota Memorial Hospital, Doctors Hospital, Cape Surgery Center or Advanced Surgery Center.

 The staff at Schofield, Hand & Bright will do all the work to schedule your surgery.
 We will obtain preauthorization from your insurance company, coordinate preoperative blood work and medical clearance if necessary, and give you several choices with respect to your date of surgery.
 If you have any questions or concerns, please feel free to contact the scheduling team at 941-921-2600 ext.
 226.

 - If you are over 45 yrs old, you will need medical clearance from your primary care physician and/or cardiologist.
 Please make that appointment as soon as possible.
 Your PCP will fax us the information requested in the medical clearance letter.

 - You will receive a call from the hospital preadmissions nurse before surgery.
 She will obtain information that will put you into their information system.

 - If you take blood thinning medication, (aspirin, Motrin, Aleve or other NSAID's, Plavix, Coumadin or Aggrenox) discuss this with your doctor before surgery.
 We often need to coordinate discontinuing such drugs with your PCP or cardiologist before your procedure.

 - If you are having knee surgery, you will need a pair of crutches.
 Please practice with the crutches before surgery and bring them with you to the hospital but leave them in the car.
 If you cannot borrow crutches, let us know so that we may give you a prescription to obtain them prior to surgery.
 If you feel unstable using crutches ... a walker may be of more help to you.